Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 help-text="Uses .preprocessor to format during typing"

-.preprocessor=${(viewValue, { currentCaretIndex, prevViewValue }) => {
+.preprocessor="${(viewValue, { currentCaretIndex, prevViewValue }) => {

 return liveFormatPhoneNumber(viewValue, {